gsarig/obsidian-varinote/README.md

 ![image](https://github.com/user-attachments/assets/e8aa6227-da59-4376-84fb-d6120ce647b4)

 There, you can set the values for your variables or keep their defaults.
 Upon save, the Note will be updated.
-Don't worry, the block that sets the variables will not be carried over to the template:
+Don't worry, the block that sets the variables will not be carried over to the template, and your note will be clean, containing only the actual content that was intended to display:

 ![image](https://github.com/user-attachments/assets/cdc4a6af-9ac5-4997-9546-502c6040c699)